zzoozzzz/mp0/README.md

 ## Environment Setup
 1. Make sure you have [Node.js](https://nodejs.org/en/) and [git](https://git-scm.com/) installed.
 2. Create an account on [GitHub](https://github.com/).
-You may be prompted to sign in with your Illinois email, since our organization is managed under the University Enterprise Github.
+You may be prompted to sign in with your Illinois email.
 3. Clone this repository:
 `git clone https://github.com/cs409-fa25/mp0 mp0`, then `cd mp0`
 4. Install dependencies: